Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 3. Automatic Code Auditing

-Certain coding practices should be able to be banned. e.g. empty catch blocks, variables which do not follow naming conventions, etc. We have fixed this ourselves with a combination of Code Auditor and Microsoft's FxCop tool, which allows you to create custom rules.
+Certain coding practices will be able to be banned. e.g. empty catch blocks, variables which do not follow naming conventions, etc. We have fixed this ourselves with a combination of Code Auditor and Microsoft's FxCop tool, which allows you to create custom rules.

 Update: Visual Studio .NET 2005 Beta 2 - Fixed